jamestharpe/jamestharpe.com/content/email-productivity.md

 What you _can_ do is _customize your notifications_.
 For example:

 * Only allow email notifications when the email is from your boss or a client
-* Schedule "do not disturb" mode times
+* Automatically schedule times for "do not disturb" mode

 If you want to try disabling notifications, but are worried you'll miss something: Setup an auto-responder with an alternative contact method.
 For example: